 The War Years – Life in Cockermouth and at the Moota POW Camp, Gloria Edwards, £8.99 (includes p & p)

-Cockermouth Amateur Theatre - A Pictorial History, Greg Greenhalgh, copies available now
+Cockermouth Amateur Theatre - A Pictorial History, Greg Greenhalgh, sorry, no more copies available at present

 ‘Cockermouth in Pictures’ series by J Bernard Bradbury, £1.80 each:

 Book 2 – Industry Part Two

 Book 8 – Maps and Plans

 Cockermouth’s Civic Trust – Its Aims and Achievements, J Bernard Bradbury, 60p

 Walks from Cockermouth, J Bernard Bradbury, 60p